SaraMousavinia/Estimation-of-obesity-levels-based-on-eating-habits-and-physical-condition-Data-Analysis-R/README.md

 These are the models I applied:
 Multinomial Regression | LDA | KNN | Random Forest | Boosted Tree | SVM Linear | SVM Poly

+[1] Palechor, F. M., & de la Hoz Manotas, A. (2019).
+Dataset for estimation of obesity levels based on eating habits and physical condition in individuals from Colombia, Peru and Mexico.
+Data in Brief, 104344